 Clearbrook Library

-(32320 George Ferguson Way)Echoes of Diversity: A Poetry Showcase Echoes of Diversity: A Poetry Showcase is a celebration of community voices, cultures, and stories told through the power of poetry.
-This event brings together local poets from diverse backgrounds to share their perspectives, experiences, and
+(32320 George Ferguson Way)Mushaira: South Asian Poetry Event Mushaira: South Asian Poetry Event is a celebration of community voices, cultures, and stories told through the power of poetry.
+This event brings together local poets from diverse backgrounds to share their perspectives, experiences, and creativity.
+This event is free and open to all.
+Register online October 16

 Clearbrook Library